-Let's first look at the basic layout of an open-barrel terminal.
+Crimp your styleLet's first look at the basic layout of an open barrel terminal.
 This terminology will be used to describe all parts of terminals throughout this document regardless of manufacturer.

 Each specific manufacturer has a recommended crimp tool for the style of terminals, pins, or sockets.
 If at all possible it is recommended that these specific crimpers are used.
-New Eagle carries the crimpers needed for all low voltage connectors we sell.
-If you want a crimper for a specific connector either look at the Webstore, wiki, or contact New Eagle.